pantheon-systems/documentation/source/content/guides/quicksilver/08-troubleshoot-quicksilver.md

 ### Stream New Workflows to the Console

-Follow the WebOps activity of your site with `terminus workflow:watch <site>`.
+Run `terminus workflow:watch <site>` to follow the WebOps activity of your site.

 ### Explore Previous Workflows